ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 ## Validators

-In the previous example, an warning was shown when the age entered was invalid - this is basic validation, it might be that more advanced validation is desired.
+In the previous example, a warning was shown when the age entered was invalid - this is basic validation, it might be that more advanced validation is desired.
 For example, it might that we want to ensure a string is only made up of digits.

 Create a new class called NumbersOnlyValidator and add the following code: